 It was perhaps, the start of the very first housing development in France—and they’ve been popping up ever since!

-Today Lauzerte is classified as one of France’s most beautiful villages—and is the first of five you’ll visit on this section of the Chemin de Saint-Jacques between Cahors and Eauze.
+Today Lauzerte is classified as one of France’s ‘most beautiful villages’—and is one of eleven you’ll visit walking along the Chemin de Saint-Jacques du-Puy.

 Protected by the towers and six gates (portes en français) that control the entrance to the town, Lauzerte was the earliest version of the bastide, or fortified town, which provided a strategic defence post for the rulers of the time.